Mathematics: Education

 Following the Dark Ages, mathematics education in Europe was provided by religious schools as part of the Quadrivium.
 Formal instruction in pedagogy began with Jesuit schools in the 16th and 17th century.
-Most mathematical curriculum remained at a basic and practical level until the nineteenth century, when it began to flourish in France and Germany.
+Most mathematical curricula remained at a basic and practical level until the nineteenth century, when it began to flourish in France and Germany.
 The oldest journal addressing instruction in mathematics was L'Enseignement Mathématique, which began publication in 1899.
 The Western advancements in science and technology led to the establishment of centralized education systems in many nation-states, with mathematics as a core component—initially for its military applications.
 While the content of courses varies, in the present day nearly all countries teach mathematics to students for significant amounts of time.